Submitting your household income information in support of an application

-Some types of student finance can be based on the student’s household income information.
-Depending on their living arrangements and age we may ask for income information from the student’s parents or partner.
+Some types of student finance can be based on your household income information.

 Eligible students are able to receive a basic rate of student finance without providing any household income information.
-However, if you (the parent or partner of the student) choose to provide this information - the student could borrow more and in some instances receive additional grants.
+However, if you choose to provide this information you could borrow more and, in some instances, receive additional grants.

 What you’ll need

 - your household’s financial income

 - details of your personal financial income

 The household income is the combined income of:

 - your partner - if you live with them now (even if you weren't living with them during the previous tax year)

 - your child (if you're supporting your child's application)

 We'll ask for household income information from 2 tax years ago.